 - Whole herd spraying sessions and foot bathing are great tools to control the situation.

-- Contact us to discuss a spraying protocol and foot bath schedule that fits your herd’s requirements.
+- Contact us to discuss hoof care management protocols that fit your herd’s requirements.

 - Visit our hoof disease page to get familiar with all hoof diseases in dairy herds.

-Also check out our Intracare products for optimum hoof care!
+Also, check out our products for optimum hoof care!